adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 If your server is directly connected to the internet, the XFF header cannot be trusted, period.
 Use the `RemoteAddr`.

 If your server is behind one or more reverse proxies and not directly accessible from the internet, you need to know either the IP addresses of those reverse proxies or the number of them that the request will pass through.
 We'll call these the "trusted proxy IPs" and "trusted proxy count".
-(Using "trusted proxy IPs" is preferable, for reasons described below.)
+(Using "trusted proxy IPs" is preferable, for reasons described in the ["network architecture changes" section](#network-architecture-changes).)

 The trusted proxy IPs or trusted proxy count will tell you how far from the right of the XFF header you need to check before you find the first IP that doesn't belong to one of your reverse proxies.
 This IP was added by your first trusted proxy and is therefore the only IP you can trust.
 Use it.